RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

 Let's get to training our model!

-I ran the mlnet commandline tool multiple times and ultimately the FastTree regression trainer consistently had the least worst RSquared Score.
+I ran the mlnet command-line tool multiple times and ultimately the FastTree regression trainer consistently had the least worst RSquared Score.
 It reached an RSquared Score in the -800s.
 Abysmal, but still better than before.
 In the generated project, we see this is how the regression trainer is added.

 ``` csharp
 var trainer = mlContext.Regression.Trainers.FastTree(new FastTreeRegressionTrainer.Options() { NumberOfLeaves = 2, MinimumExampleCountPerLeaf = 10, NumberOfTrees = 100, LearningRate = 0.06297909f, Shrinkage = 0.0986204f, LabelColumnName = "Profit", FeatureColumnName = "Features" });